sunil-srinivasa/sunil-srinivasa.github.io/LeetCode.md

 Input: answers = []
 Output: 0
 ```

 Note:
-answers will have length at most 1000.
+- Answers will have length at most 1000.
-Each answers[i] will be an integer in the range [0, 999].
+- Each answers[i] will be an integer in the range [0, 999].

 ```python
 class Solution(object):